THE LOVE I MUST HATE

 No, I am not as caring and loving as everyone believes.
 I only feel obliged to care for those I find pretty and s*xy.

 Schooling in an environment filled with girls in their prime, I struggled daily to remain unaffected by their beauty.
-And to keep my affection in check, I hide behind being kind to everyone, living in pretense and lies.
+And to keep my affection in check, I hide behind being kind to everyone, living in pretence and lies.

-Whereby the Reverend Sisters believed my lies, they made me the infirmary prefect and here I am, cleaning the clinic tools and counting the days I get freed from the disgusting smell of drugs and disinfectants.
+Whereby the Reverend Sisters believed my lies, they made me the infirmary prefect, and here I am, cleaning the clinic tools and counting the days I get freed from the disgusting smell of drugs and disinfectants.

 “Lisa!’’

-The door banged open and the screamer rushed in.
+The door banged open, and the screamer rushed in.

-“Lisa…” she held her knees to catch her breath.
+“Lisa…” She held her knees to catch her breath.
 “Lisa...’’
 Another attempt to speak failed.

 “What now, Gabby?"
 I asked uninterestingly, still wiping the blood-stained forceps.